 Cleanse with whatever you prefer, then follow up with a serum for whichever problem area you’re experiencing at the moment.
 If you want brighter skin, try vitamin C. If you want smoother skin, give alpha hydroxy acids a go.
 But you also don't have to use a serum if you don't want, either.

-Same as morning, do however you wish!
+As you did with the morning, do however you wish!

 Mature skin usually characterized by dryness, sunspots and fine lines.
 Aging skin is (apart from age) often to do with sun exposure and smoking, too.
 So even if you’re young, you can still have ‘mature’ skin.
-Look out for fine lines whilst your skin is resting, for broken veins on your skin (which is a sign of sun damage) or sun spots.
+Look out for fine lines whilst your skin is resting, for broken veins on your skin (which is a sign of sun damage) or sunspots.